 You can’t retry the ability check, even if you cast trace teleport again.

-As an action, you teleport entire chunks of the earth or stone 15 meters into the air, where they fall onto the targets below at a point you choose within 35 meters.
+As two actions, you teleport entire chunks of the earth or stone 10 meters into the air, where they fall onto the targets below at a point within 20 meters.
 Each creature in a sphere centered on that point must make a Reflex saving throw.
-A target takes 5d6 bludgeoning damage on a failed save, or half as much damage on a successful one.
+A target takes 7d6 bludgeoning damage on a failed save, or half as much damage on a successful one.

 In addition, the ground in the affected area becomes difficult terrain until cleared.
-Each 1.5-meters-square portion of the area requires at least 1 minute to clear by hand.
+Each 1-meter square portion of the area requires at least 1 minute to clear by hand.

-Up to four willing creatures can be transported with you for each additional mana expended.
-The creatures must be within 9 meters of each other when you target them.
+Up to four willing creatures can be transported with you for each additional mana or psi expended.
+The creatures must be within 5 meters of each other when you target them.

-As an action, you instantly transport to a destination you select.
+As two actions, you instantly transport to a destination you select.

 |Familiarity||Mishap||Similar Area||Off Target||On Target|